Qingqing-Yang-177/QSIPrep_QA_Guide/README.md

  └── sub-02
  ```

 Here the goal of this repo is to show **a figure by figure introduction of how to read the html visual quality assessment report**.

+Note that the visual report elements included are just the default options, other optional results are pending. pls stay in tuned!

 The Full illustration is seperated into these parts:
 - step 0, error inspectation